MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Within the `takePhoto` method we're creating an instance of `PhotoTakingHelper`.
 We're assigning that instance to the `photoTakingHelper` property (which we'll create in a second).

-As we know, the initializer of the `PhotoTakingHelper` takes two parameters: the view controller on which the popup should be presented and the callback that should run as soon as a photo has been selected.
+The initializer of the `PhotoTakingHelper` takes two parameters: the view controller on which the popup should be presented and the callback that should run as soon as a photo has been selected.

 As the view controller we pass `self.tabBarController`.
 The tab bar controller is the Root View Controller of our application - typically you want to present most popups directly on the Root View Controller.